Aalyahmonday/ytbplus/FAQ.md

 ### Q: I can't open uYouPlus after a week (AltStore/Sideloadly).
 It said **YouTube is no longer available**.
 - Apps that have been installed using a free developer account are only valid for 7 days (you can check the expiry date in AltStore).
 For now, please re-install AltStore & uYouPlus.
 - How to Refresh apps?
 See the answer above.

 ***
+### Q: In the release page, what is the different between v16.42.3 and v17?
+- Use v16.42.3 if the app crashes when opening uYou's settings.
+Otherwise, I would not recommend you using v16.42.3.
+- Apparently, this issue usually only happens on early versions of iOS 15.

+***
 ### Q: Should I remove the vanilla YouTube?